 To a granddaughter, her grandmother is the prime example of what a mature woman should be.
 Although she gets the basics from her mother, that relationship is fraught with other concerns.
 At times she will be prone to rebel from being cast in her mother’s shadow.
 You are the archetype.
 Help her standards be high.

 Have you ever heard the claim that the way a man treats his mother is a precursor of the way he’ll treat his wife?
 Let’s take this theory a little farther: if your grandson respects and values his grandmother, he is likely to do the same with other mature women.
 Your part is simply to be a good role model, so give him an example as reference.
 When you hear how he helped a woman pick up the groceries that fell out of her bag, give yourself a pat on the back.

 Where did this term “caregiver” come from, anyway?
-Is it a politically correct combination of caretaker, nanny, helper, friend, housekeeper, babysitter, surrogate Mommy?
+Is it a politically correct combination of caretaker, nanny, helper, friend, housekeeper, babysitter, surrogate mummy?
 Sum it up and it means Grandma!
-If you live close enough, you can be your family’s favorite caregiver.
+If you live close enough, you can be your family’s favourite caregiver.